Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/instructor/week_1/week_1_day_5_plan.md

                 Linked Open Data (LOD) standard for image sharing, closes the day.

 ## Outcome goals
-* Introduce Kanban and other software for task and issue management.
+* Introduce tools for task and issue management.
-* Enable better collaborative encoding for projects.
+* Get ready to make your own app and set up your workspace.
 * Understand tracking branches, development branches, pull requests as branches.
 * Create pull requests on the institute repositories.
 * Become comfortable with merge conflicts and using Git.